mrsimpson/agentic-knowledge-mcp/README.md

 # 🧠 Agentic Knowledge

+A way to handle knowledge cut-off: Provide all sources you and your development team need to your agents.

 <div align="center">
   <h3>The End of RAG.
 The Dawn of Agentic Search.
 Maybe.</h3>
   <p><em>Intelligent navigation instructions that guide AI assistants through documentation using filesystem-like exploration instead of traditional retrieval</em></p>